MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/solution-layers.md

 ---

 # View solution layers
-Solution layers allows you to view all component changes that occur due to solution changes over time.
-Within a solution layer, you can drill-down to view the specific changed and unchanged property details for a component.
+Solution layers allow you to view all component changes that occur due to solution changes over time.
+Within a solution layer, you can drill-down to view specific changed and unchanged property details for a component.

 Solution layers provide the following benefits:
--	Let’s you see the order in which a solution changed a component.
+-	Let you see the order in which a solution changed a component.
--	Let’s you view all properties of a component within a specific solution including the changes to the component.
+-	Let you view all properties of a component within a specific solution, including the changes to the component.
 -	Can be used to troubleshoot dependency or solution layering issues by displaying change details for a component that was introduced by a solution change.

 ## View the solution layers for a component